zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 All synchronisation sources sent from a single endpoint share the same payload types definitions.
-The RTP Payload Type is designed such that only a single Payload Type is valid at any time instant in the RTP source's RTP timestamp time line, effectively time-multiplexing different Payload Types if any change occurs.
+The RTP Payload Type is designed such that only a single Payload Type is valid at any time instant in the RTP source\'s RTP timestamp time line, effectively time-multiplexing different Payload Types if any change occurs.
 The payload type used can change on a per-packet basis for an SSRC, for example a speech codec making use of generic comfort noise